proinfocus/AutoAPI/README.md

 # AutoAPI
 C# library to dynamically expose API end-points without creating them.
+This works with MS SQL Server databases at the moment.

 ### Note:
 Currently this returns only the results for GET HttpMethod and other operations will be updated soon.